ElegantEngineeringTech/laravel-media/README.md

 This package provides common converter to simplify your work:

 - `MediaImageConverter`: This converter optimizes, resizes, or converts any image using `spatie/image`.
 - `MediaMp4Converter`: This conversion optimizes, resizes, or converts any video or gif to mp4 video using `ffmpeg`.
 - `MediaWebmConverter`: This conversion optimizes, resizes, or converts any video or gif to webm video using `ffmpeg`.
 - `MediaWavConverter`: This conversion optimizes, resizes, converts or extract any audio in wav format using `ffmpeg`.
 - `MediaMp3Converter`: This conversion optimizes, resizes, converts or extract any audio in mp3 format using `ffmpeg`.
 - `MediaFrameConverter`: This conversion extracts a frame from a video using `ffmpeg`.
+- `MediaThumbnailConverter`: This conversion smartly extracts the best thumbnail from a video using `ffmpeg`.
 - `MediaPdfToImageConverter`: This conversion extracts an image from the PDF using `spatie/pdf-to-image`.

 ```php
 namespace App\Models;